-Southeast Technical Institute is committed to creating sustainable and meaningful benefits for the military community.
+Southeast Technical College is committed to creating sustainable and meaningful benefits for the military community.
 In addition to offering financial aid solutions to help veterans achieve their educational goals and launch careers in the private sector, we’re proud to say our campus is home to a Veterans Resource Office, a space designed especially for our service members and their families.

 Southeast Tech is Military Friendly

 Southeast Tech is consistently recognized as a Military Friendly School by militaryfriendly.com.
 We exceed Militaryfriendly.com’s benchmark standards in all categories, from Academic Policies & Compliance, to Financial Aid & Assistance, to Culture & Commitment.

 The Southeast Tech Veterans Resource Office provides Southeast Tech veterans and family members of Veterans a place to build community and to access benefits, re-adjustment counseling, referral services and more.

 - Individual Counseling

 - Sexual Trauma Counseling